tangowithcode/tango_with_django_2/manuscript/chapter6-models-templates-views.md

 Now run the development server with the command `$ python manage.py runserver`, and inspect the data in the models with the admin interface at `http://127.0.0.1:8000/admin/`.

-If you go to add in a new category via the admin interface you may encounter a problem, or two!
+If you go to add in a new category via the admin interface you may encounter a problem -- or two!

 1. Let's say we added in the category `Python User Groups`.
 If you try to save the record, Django will not let you save it unless you also fill in the slug field too.
-While we could type in `python-user-groups`, relying on users to fill out fields will always be error prone.
+While we could type in `python-user-groups`, relying on users to fill out fields will always be error prone, and wouldn't provide a good user experience.
 It would be better to have the slug automatically generated.
 2. The next problem arises if we have one category called `Django` and one called `django`.
 Since the `slugify()` makes the slugs lower case it will not be possible to identify which category corresponds to the `django` slug.

 To solve the first problem, there are two possible solutions.
 The easiest solution would be to update our model so that the slug field allows blank entries, i.e.: